pworschischek-aggmag/pypsa-de/README.md

     snakemake ariadne_all

 This will run all analysis steps to reproduce results.
-If computational resources on your local machine are limit you may decrease the number of cores by adding, e.g. `-c4` to the call.
+If computational resources on your local machine are limited you may decrease the number of cores by adding, e.g. `-c4` to the call to get only 4 cores.
+For more option please refer to the [snakemake](https://snakemake.readthedocs.io/en/stable/) documentation.

 ## Repo structure